Should I Pay Off an Old Debt?

 There are rarely drawbacks to paying off an old debt

 So what should you do about an old debt?
 The answer really depends on your unique circumstances.

 Generally, if you have the funds to pay off a debt they're really aren't many drawbacks to doing so.
 It certainly won't hurt your credit to pay off an old debt, and while it may "revive" the debt that really doesn't matter once the debt's paid off (just make sure you keep adequate records of everything).

 Either way, your old delinquency will fall off your report after seven years regardless of what you decide to do (or not do).
 But in the meantime, anyone looking at your credit report will see that unpaid debt.
 If you’re considering getting a loan or looking for a new job or even moving into a new home or apartment, it might be worth it just to be certain that you don’t miss out on something good because of a really old debt.

 Questions about your own debts (old or new)?
-Talk to a nonprofit credit counselor to find out what options are available.
+Work with a nonprofit credit counselor to find out what options are available.
 Help is free and available 24/7, online and over the phone.